alysartabet/sitsmart/README.md

 Get started with SitSmart in a few simple steps:

 1. **Launch the App**:
-   - Run `expo start` in the frontend directory and scan the QR code with Expo Go.
+   - Run `npx expo start` in the frontend directory and scan the QR code with Expo Go.
 2. **Log In/Sign Up**:
-   - Use OAuth 2.0 for institutional access or create a manual account.
+   - Create manual account and you can save you login information with Remember Me button.
 3. **Book a Room**:
    - Browse available spaces and reserve a classroom or study area.
 4. **Smart Seat Selection**: